-The LSCB is responsible for ensuring that a review of each death of a child normally resident in the LSCB’s area is undertaken by a CDOP.
-The CDOP will have a fixed core membership drawn from organisations represented on the LSCB.
+Suffolk Safeguarding Partnership (SSP) is responsible for ensuring that a review of each death of a child normally resident in the SSP’s area is undertaken by a CDOP.
+The CDOP will have a fixed core membership drawn from organisations represented on the SSP.

 The functions of the CDOP include:

-making recommendations to the LSCB or other relevant bodies promptly so that action can be taken to prevent future such deaths where possible;
+Making recommendations to the SSP or other relevant bodies promptly so that action can be taken to prevent future such deaths where possible.

-identifying patterns or trends in local data and reporting these to the LSCB;
+Identifying patterns or trends in local data and reporting these to the SSP.

-where a suspicion arises that neglect or abuse may have been a factor in the child's death, referring a case back to the LSCB Chair for consideration of whether an SCR is required;
+Where a suspicion arises that neglect or abuse may have been a factor in the child's death, referring a case back to the SSP Chair for consideration of whether an SCR is required.

-agreeing local procedures for responding to unexpected deaths of children; and
+Agreeing local procedures for responding to unexpected deaths of children.

 In reviewing the death of each child, the CDOP should consider modifiable factors, for example, in the family environment, parenting capacity or service provision, and consider what action could be taken locally and what action could be taken at a regional or national level.